 As part of the deal, we negotiated for a skybox with food and beverages, plus the HowStuffWorks logo on the tickets and programs.
 Since we aren't team sponsors, we can root for anyone we want -- we don't even have to agree on which driver we like.

-For more information about NASCAR and other NASCAR-related topics, follow the links on the next page.
+For more information about NASCAR and other NASCAR-related topics, follow the links below.